...

 Ⓒ 一般社団法人新宮町おもてなし協会

+Since CNN broadcast the cats on Ainoshima to the world, the island has been receiving visitors from around the globe.
 Currently, there are more than 230 cats on Aionoshima Island.
 With only around 280 human residents, the cat population is enormous!
+So, if you are a cat lover, check out Ainoshima Island when you visit Fukuoka next time.

 How to Get to Ainoshima

-The ferries bound for Ainoshima depart from the Shingū Port (新宮港) in Shingū Town.
+The ferries bound for Ainoshima Island depart from the Shingū Port (新宮港) in Shingū Town.
 The trip will take around 20 minutes.

 Assuming you are coming from Hakata Station (博多駅), there are a few ways that you can get to Shingū Port.